dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ---
-title: "The Empty PDF Trick That Saved My Power Automate Sanity"
+title: "The Empty PDF Trick for Power Automate Custom Prompts"
 date: 2024-03-28 15:30:00 -0500
 categories: [Tips & Tricks, Power Automate]
-tags: [power-automate, automation, microsoft, tips, custom-prompts, workflow, life-hacks]
+tags: [power-automate, automation, microsoft, tips, custom-prompts, workflow, solution]
 image:
   path: /assets/img/headers/custom-prompts.jpg
   alt: Power Automate Custom Prompts
 ---

-# The Empty PDF Trick That Saved My Power Automate Sanity 🔧
+# The Empty PDF Trick for Power Automate Custom Prompts 🔧

-It was 4:45 PM on a Friday.
-I'd spent the last three hours staring at the same error message while my manager kept asking when our new approval flow would be ready for Monday's launch.
-The coffee on my desk had gone cold.
-Twice.

-The culprit?
-Custom Prompts in Power Automate and their stubborn refusal to accept optional files.
+When working with Custom Prompts in Power Automate, you may encounter a frustrating limitation: all inputs are mandatory, even when they logically should be optional.
+This post shares a practical solution for handling optional file inputs in a workflow environment that doesn't support them natively.

-## What Are Custom Prompts Anyway?
+## What Are Custom Prompts?

-If you're not deep in the Power Automate trenches yet, custom prompts are Microsoft's way of letting you use GPT models in your flows.
-Pretty cool when they work.
-Intensely frustrating when they don't.

-These AI-powered actions let you generate text based on specific instructions.
-Our team has been using them to automate content creation for our document reviews.
-Game changer... until they aren't.

-You can read Microsoft's perfectly sanitized explanation [here](https://learn.microsoft.com/en-us/ai-builder/use-a-custom-prompt-in-flow), but let me tell you how it actually goes down in the real world.
+Custom prompts in Power Automate allow you to integrate GPT models into your automation flows.
+They're part of AI Builder and provide a way to generate text based on specific instructions.

+These AI-powered actions can enhance your flows with intelligent text generation, but they come with some limitations.
+For more details, see Microsoft's [official documentation](https://learn.microsoft.com/en-us/ai-builder/use-a-custom-prompt-in-flow).

-## The Most Annoying Limitation Ever 🤦‍♂️
+## The Challenge: Mandatory File Inputs

-Here's my exact scenario: I built a custom prompt that needs two inputs — a text description and a file to analyze.
-Simple enough.
+The specific scenario: a custom prompt that requires two inputs—a text description and a file to analyze.
+The problem arises when there isn't always a file to upload.

-Except — and here's where I lost hours of my life I'll never get back — sometimes my team doesn't have a file to upload.
-Maybe 40% of the time, it's just text.

-Should be simple, right?
-Just make the file optional.
-NOPE.

-I dug through every setting, checked every option, and even tried convincing myself I was missing something obvious.
-Three cups of coffee later, the truth was inescapable: custom prompts treat every input as mandatory.
-Every.
-Single.
-One.

-When you try running the flow without a file, you get this lovely gem:
+Custom prompts treat every configured input as mandatory, with no built-in option to make any input optional.
+When attempting to run a flow without providing a required file, you'll encounter an error like this:

 ![Bad request error in Power Automate](/assets/img/posts/badrequest.png)

-Error in the application?
-YOU THINK?
-My first instinct was to file a bug report.
-My second was to throw my laptop out the window.
-I did neither.

-## The Empty PDF Hack (Because That's What It Is) 💡
+## The Solution: An Empty PDF File 💡

-After my third failed attempt to find a proper solution, I remembered a trick we used in a different system years ago.
-What if I just... fed it an empty file?

-My first try was with an empty text file.
-Crashed spectacularly.
-Power Automate knew it was being tricked.
-Cue facepalm moment.
+After exploring several approaches, a simple but effective solution emerged: providing a minimal, valid PDF file when no actual file is available.

-But then I tried a minimal PDF — literally the smallest valid PDF structure possible:
+Here's the smallest valid PDF structure that works for this purpose:

 ```plaintext
 %PDF-1.1